 The Civitas team has, over many years, been responsible for managing some of the larger portfolios of social homes in England and Wales as well as building many new social homes.

-This first-hand experience has conditioned the ability of Civitas to develop approaches that present Housing Associations and Local Authorities with flexible new funding options to secure additional permanent capital that they can deploy in the development of new social homes.
+This first-hand experience has conditioned the ability of Civitas to develop approaches that present Housing Associations, Local Authorities and other housing professionals with flexible new funding options to secure additional permanent capital that they can deploy in the development of new social homes.

 In particular, Civitas is able to combine equity release from existing social homes with continued tenant and property management of the homes by that Housing Association or Local Authority.
 Similarly, where it is more efficient, Civitas can provide solutions with tenant and property management being transferred to a more geographically cost-effective housing association or local authority.